Asus ROG Zephyrus G14 full review

 Design & Build

-The body measures in at 17.9mm thin, with the sides choc-full on the I/O front; including two USB-C and two USB-A ports, alongside a 3.5rmm headphone jack and a full-sized HDMI port.
+The body measures in at 17.9mm thin, with the sides choc-full on the I/O front; including two USB-C and two USB-A ports, alongside a 3.5mm headphone jack and a full-sized HDMI port (so VR gaming is on the table).
+The lack of a card reader and no Thunderbolt 3 connection will come as frustrating omissions for some, too.

 Having been able to peek under the hood, Asus demonstrated an excellent thermal design that involves a duo of its n-Blade fans and custom heatsink fins to eject dust out of dedicated exhaust ports on the G14's back.
 While this should help reduce the risk of dust build-up and thus heat build-up over long-term usage, the inherent benefits of the company's ErgoLift hinge design shouldn't be overlooked either.

-Beyond the cooling setup, you're presented with a backlit keyboard boasting 1.7mm of travel, a quad-speaker setup (two tweeters and two woofers) with Dolby Atmos' blessing, a Windows Hello-compliant fingerprint sensor-laden power button and a choice of three different displays.
+Beyond the cooling setup and keyboard, you're presented with a quad-speaker arrangement (two tweeters and two woofers) with Dolby Atmos' blessing, a Windows Hello-compliant fingerprint sensor-laden power button (which admittedly could be more reliable) and a choice of three different displays.

 While the ROG-branding suggests that the G14 is a portable gaming rig first and foremost, the overall styling and hardware options highlight that this is a machine made for more than simply dominating in League.

-Those who do look at the G14 as their next gaming laptop should probably swing for the 120Hz Full HD IPS LCD, while those who instead aim to spend more time wielding this machine's power to edit video or work on imagery will likely prefer the crisper 60Hz WQHD panel that's up for grabs (there's also a Full HD 60Hz option, but that's best left alone).
+Those who do look at the G14 as their next gaming laptop should probably swing for the 120Hz Full HD IPS LCD (as we tested), while those who instead aim to spend more time wielding this machine's power to edit video or work on graphic design tasks will likely prefer the crisper 60Hz WQHD panel that's up for grabs (there's also a Full HD 60Hz option, but that's best left alone).

-These can be set to show text, visualisers and even animated GIFs and would no-doubt serve as an eye-catching way to rep your favourite esports team (or silently trash-talk your opponents).
+These can be set to show text, visualisers and even animated GIFs that would no doubt serve as an eye-catching way to rep your favourite esports team (or silently trash-talk your opponents).

 Performance & Battery